nautobot/nautobot/nautobot/docs/docker/index.md

 Most configuration parameters are available via environment variables which can be passed to the container.
 If you desire you can inject your own `nautobot_config.py` by overriding `/opt/nautobot/nautobot_config.py`.

+### UWSGI

+The docker container uses [uWSGI](https://uwsgi-docs.readthedocs.io/) to serve Nautobot.
+A default configuration is [provided](/docker/uwsgi.ini), and can be overridden by injecting a new `uwsgi.ini` file at `/opt/nautobot/uwsgi.ini`.
+There are a couple of environment variables provided to override some uwsgi defaults:

+#### `NAUTOBOT_UWSGI_LISTEN`

+Default: `128`

+The socket listen queue size of uWSGI.
+In production environments it is recommended to increase this value to 1024 or higher, however depending on your host OS, this may require additional kernel parameter settings, please see [the uWSGI documentation](https://uwsgi-docs.readthedocs.io/en/latest/articles/TheArtOfGracefulReloading.html#the-listen-queue) for more information.

+Please see the [official uWSGI documentation on `listen`](https://uwsgi-docs.readthedocs.io/en/latest/Options.html?highlight=listen#listen) for more information.

+---

+#### `NAUTOBOT_UWSGI_PROCESSES`

+Default: `3`

+The number of workers/processes uWSGI will spawn.

+Please see the [official uWSGI documentation on `processes`](https://uwsgi-docs.readthedocs.io/en/latest/Options.html?highlight=processes#processes) for more information.

+---

 ### SSL

 Self signed SSL certificates are included by default with the container.
 For a production deployment you should utilize your own signed certificates, these can be injected into the container at runtime.
 The public certificate should be placed at `/opt/nautobot/nautobot.crt` and the private key should be at `/opt/nautobot/nautobot.key`.